Contact:

 The Map of Hogwarts and Surrounding Areas: introduction

 On one level, it could be argued that analysing the boundaries of a fictional, magical realm is pointless, because "it's just magic".
 But even Narnia had an identifiable shape: and part of the charm of JK Rowling's fictional world is that in many ways it's so very solid and mundane.
-Little streets of interesting magical shops may exist in a pocket of wizard-space, but they do so in an area of London which is full of little streets of interesting shops.
+Little streets of interesting magical shops may exist in a pocket of wizard-space, but they do so in an area of London which is full of little streets of interesting shops (including one which deals with Muggle magic books).
 Hogwarts itself is visible to Muggles, although disguised as a ruin, and many features of the wizarding world are identifiably caricatures of real-life institutions - and places.
-And if you sit down and work it out, the area around Hogwarts has a remarkably consistent ground plan; even if the castle itself is a bit fluid.
+If you sit down and work it out, the area around Hogwarts has a remarkably consistent ground plan, even if the castle itself is a bit fluid - and speaking personally I find that working out where everything would be in relation to everything else gives the Potterverse an additional and pleasing sense of reality.

 Some years ago, JK Rowling sketched a rough map of Hogwarts, which appeared pinned to a notice-board in the Prisoner of Azkaban DVD.
 A still of this has been posted on the Harry Potter Lexicon, but it's photographed at an angle, the paper is buckled and the image cuts off the bottom of the map.
 A complete, straight-on photo' of the same map appeared in The Daily Telegraph magazine in February 2010 but it's tiny and really low-resolution.
 I have therefore combined and traced over the two and prepared a complete, cleaned-up, legible version, so you can actually read the labels etc..